mozilla/ActiveData/docs/SQL Shortcomings.md

 complicated ranking algorithms correctly.

-Window functions almost do what we want:  They can categorize using edges, and rank using sort, but they do not change trhe number of rows returned.
+Window functions almost do what we want:  They can categorize using edges, and rank using sort, but they do not change the number of rows returned.
 Generally, we what a clause that can pick the "best" record according to some ranking algorithm, by category.